White Label Travel Platforms: The Ultimate Buyers Guide

-This article is for member/customer engagement professionals and other executives tasked with attracting a larger audience, boosting member acquisition and retention rates, or for those investigating how a branded travel platform can generate loyalty and/or drive incremental revenue.
+This article is for member/customer engagement professionals, as well as other executives, tasked with attracting a larger audience, and boosting member acquisition and retention rates.
+It's also a guide for anyone else interested in learning how a branded travel platform can generate loyalty and/or drive incremental revenue.

 That includes those with an interest in association benefits, member engagement, customer engagement, new business development, affinity group benefits, travel agent platforms, travel club benefits, credit union benefits, cash back platforms, and consumer rewards platforms.

 This guide will outline the criteria for identifying the best white label travel platforms so you can effectively evaluate competing products.

 After reading this buyer’s guide, you should have a more thorough understanding of how programs are built, why platforms differ, and which features are likely to have the greatest impact on your organization.

 What is a White Label Travel Platform?

 The Retail Model vs. the Wholesale Model

 Business Objectives: Loyalty vs. Revenue or a Little of Both

 Cash Back Option